odyzeo/form-item/README.md

 yarn serve
 ```

 # TODO
+- validate on custom events, e.g. form submit not just on blur
 - translate default texts in validators to english
 - allow custom validator texts with props
 - integrate some mask (v-mask or vue-inputmask or custom) for zip and phone